-The Summary Compensation Table below shows all of the annual compensation information for each of the members of the Board of Directors of Bombardier for the financial year ended December 31, 2011, with the exception of the President and Chief Executive Officer, Mr. Pierre Beaudoin, who did not receive any compensation for acting as a director of the Corporation.
+The Summary Compensation Table below shows all of the annual compensation information for each of the directors for the financial year ended December 31, 2012, with the exception of the President and Chief Executive Officer, Mr. Pierre Beaudoin, who did not receive any compensation for acting as a director of the Corporation.